LaughinStock/ECE2112_SDA/README.md

 print(out_year)
 ```

-### Here are the results in a bargraph:
+### Here are the results in a bargraph (year_release):

 ![image](https://github.com/user-attachments/assets/ed45f836-fcd8-4ba6-8d23-0abe00d922cd)

-### Discussion of results:
+### Discussion of results (year_release):

-There seems to be a trend in regards to which tracks were mostly played on the different streaming platforms.
+There seems to be a *trend* in regards to which **tracks were mostly played** on the different streaming platforms.
-Per usual, the tracks released recently (2020-2024) were streamed a lot while the older ones were not but was
+Per usual, the *tracks* released **_recently_** (2020-2024) were **streamed a lot** while the **_older_** ones were not but was
 included in the list for the most streamed songs in Spotify.
-There are a few tracks included in the list
-that made it but it is believed to be the generational songs that also made it into the current generation's
+There are a few tracks included in the list that made it but it is believed to be the generational songs that also made it into
-ears.
-The popularity for older songs is also boosted because of vines, memes, short videos (tiktok, reels, shorts)
+the current generation's ears.
+The popularity for older songs is also boosted because of vines, memes,
-and it makes them appreciate the older songs as well and be able to relate to their parents' music tastes.
+short videos (tiktok, reels, shorts) and it makes them appreciate the older songs as well and be able to relate
+to their parents' music tastes.

-### Here is the code used:
+### Here is the code used (artist_count):
 ```
 artist_bins = np.arange(1, 8 + 1, 1)
 out_artist = df.groupby(pd.cut(df['artist_count'], artist_bins))['artist_count'] \